Grayda/pixoo64_example_images/README.md

 ## Included Files

+* `blue16` - a 16x16 image that contains a solid blue background (0, 0, 255)
-* `Red64` - a 64x64 image that contains a solid red background
+* `green32` - a 32x32 image that contains a solid green background (0, 255, 0)
-* `White64` - a 64x64 image that contains a solid white background
+* `red64` - a 64x64 image that contains a solid red background (255, 0, 0)
-* `rgby` - a 16x16 image that contains four pixels, red, green, blue and yellow, with the rest being black / empty
+* `checkerboard64` - a 64x64 image that contains a black and white (0, 0, 0 then 255, 255, 255) checkerboard pattern.
+Starts with black, then white, then repeats

-* `checkerboard` - a 16x16 image.
-The top row is a red line, the bottom row is blue, the left column is green and the right column is yellow.
-The top left pixel is magenta, the top right pixel is purple, the bottom left pixel is turquoise, and the bottom right pixel is a deeper blue.
-The middle is a checkerboard pattern.
+The original images are in the `images` folder